 Mucous busting tools

-Ear Oil: Another simple trick to stay healthy in the winter is to utilize ear oil (see recipe in box).
+Ear Oil: Another simple trick to stay healthy in the winter is to utilize ear oil.
 You can use ear oil when you feel a cold starting to set in or when your child comes home with the sniffles.
 The oil works amazingly well at keeping the lymphatic system moving, which helps clear out the excess mucous and drain toxins from the body.
-Especially relevant in young children, as their eustachian tubes are more horizontal when younger, making drainage more difficult (Check out our Ear Infection article on page ___ to learn more).
+Especially relevant in young children, as their eustachian tubes are more horizontal when younger, making drainage more difficult.

-Here is how to make an ear oil that you can use when infection strike:
+Here is how to make an ear oil that you can use when infection strikes:

 In a small saucepan heat 1 cup olive oil on medium heat.
 Add 1 clove of garlic, chopped and simmer for 5 minutes.
 Remove the garlic chunks and let oil cool down until it is warm to the touch.
 Be sure to test the temperature on your hand before dropping it into the ear.
 It may go without saying, but hot oil will burn.